 The Australian exporter must also demonstrate compliance with EU GMP microbiological limits or else comply with stringent irradiation requirements which requires a special permit to distribute these irradiated products and demands a separate application to the Federal Institute for Drugs and Medical Devices (BfArM) for each variety of flower to be distributed.

 In addition, the exporter must ensure that the required security measures (which include secure storage, safe rooms and surveillance systems) are met during the storage and transport of the medicinal cannabis material to Germany, to prevent any diversion during transport that might result in theft or loss of the exported products.

-If you have any questions or you are unsure on where GMP should be applied in your manufacturing process, contact us.
-We can help.
+If you have any questions, or you are unsure where GMP should be applied in your manufacturing process, please contact us, we can help.